Kavitha-gitpage/Data-Analysis-Projects/README.md

 # Data-Projects

-This folder contains all the data projects
+This is a repository for all small data projects

-All details about problem statement, data collection, data processing and tools used are included in corresponding readme files
+Each indiduval fiolders will provide details on problem statement, data collection, data processing and tools used